Hoi An Old Town Ticket, Entrance Fees & Sites

 Built in the shape of a Chinese character over 200 years ago and restored in 1817.
 This communal house has a large courtyard and magnificent Banyan tree.
 It is humble yet interesting and much quieter than the other attractions.

 Minh Hương Communal House / House of Tụy Tiên Đường

 Address: 14 Tran Phu – Hours: 7 a.m. to 9 p.m.

-Built by Chinese settlers in the late 18th century to worship ancestors who founded the Minh Huong village.
-This communal house has been restored five times to the present day.
-Chinese people would acquire Vietnamese citizenship in order to worship their heroic ancestors here.
+A communal house, built by Chinese settlers in the late 18th century to worship ancestors who founded the Minh Huong village has undergone restoration five times to the present day.
+Chinese people acquired Vietnamese citizenship in order to worship their heroic ancestors here.

 Chinese Assembly Halls

-When the Chinese migrated to Hoi An and other regions in Vietnam, they would build assembly halls as places to conduct business, socialise, and keep Chinese traditions alive.
-They usually followed similar architectural design and layout, including monumental gates, delightful gardens filled with ornamental flora, a large central hall, and an altar room honouring the particular gods and goddesses of that community.
-The buildings contain many antique items and are elaborately decorated with murals, statues and ornate artwork.
-There are four assembly halls, all located along Tran Phu street, in Hoi An old town, which are included as ticketed sightseeing places.
+When the Chinese migrated to Hoi An and other regions in Vietnam, they built assembly halls as places to conduct business, socialise, and keep Chinese traditions alive.
+Similarly they usually followed similar architectural design and layout.
+For instance including monumental gates, delightful gardens filled with ornamental flora, a large central hall, and an altar room honouring the particular gods and goddesses of that community.
+Likewise the buildings contain many antique items.
+Elaborately decorated with murals, statues and ornate artwork.
+The four assembly halls, all along Tran Phu street, in Hoi An’s Old Town, are all ticketed sightseeing places.

 Quang Trieu (Cantonese) Assembly Hall